becomingbabyman/cause/README.md

 > An EDN-like CRDT (Causal Tree) for Clojure(Script) that automatically tracks history and resolves conflicts.

 Cause is like git for collaborative applications.
-Cause is designed to look and feel like normal EDN data structures (`maps`, `lists`), while also exposing the richness of append only CvRDTs that power this causal EDN.
-Cause handles common problems like deterministically synchronizing complex data structures across devices, and tracking history.
+It is designed to look and feel like regular EDN data (`maps`, `lists`), while also exposing the richness of the append only CvRDTs.
+Cause handles common collaboration problems like deterministically synchronizing complex data structures across devices, and tracking history.
 Rather than rely on a central authority, conflicts can be resolved on every client.
-Making Cause well suited for decentralized p2p applications.
+This makes Cause well suited for decentralized p2p applications.

 The implementation takes a lot of cues from [Data Laced with History](http://archagon.net/blog/2018/03/24/data-laced-with-history/) and [prior art](#inspiration-reference--prior-art) related to CRDTs.